Skip to main navigation Skip to search Skip to main content

 Research interests

-First, I work on topics related to business and politics, such as the relationship between business and the global rise of populism.
-My new book Business and Populism: The Odd Couple (co-edited with Glenn Morgan) was published by Oxford University Press in 2023.
-This book and related research projects examine the political role of business and business associations in shaping and responding to the challenges of populism.
+Secondly, I work on topics related to business and politics, notably the relationship between business and the global rise of populism.
+My book on Business and Populism: The Odd Couple? (co-edited with Glenn Morgan) was published by Oxford University Press in 2023.
+This book and related research projects examine the political role of business and business associations in shaping and responding to the rise of populism.

 Research Groups and Themes